Matlock Police: Guests

 A notable guest star was George Lazenby who appeared in a 1974 episode "In the Name of the Queen" (inspired by the case of Ronnie Biggs and the Great Train Robbery).
-Other noted Australian actors who made early appearances on the series include Andrew McFarlane, Bruce Spence, Jack Thompson, Robert McDarra, Judy Morris, Diane Craig, Briony Behets, Penne Hackforth-Jones, Wendy Hughes, Sigrid Thornton, Syd Heylen, Shane Porteous, John Waters, John Wood, Ian Smith, Anne Haddy, Tom Oliver, Ken James, Maurie Fields, Moya O'Sullivan, Val Jellay, Patsy King, Max Cullen, John Jarratt, Noni Hazlehurst, Elspeth Ballantyne, Frank Wilson, Ray Meagher and Brian Wenzel.
-Don Barker Gary Day Dennis Grosvenor and John Stanton all appeared before they were cast as main characters on Homicide.
+Other noted Australian actors who made early appearances on the series include Andrew McFarlane, Bruce Spence, Jack Thompson, Robert McDarra, Judy Morris, Diane Craig, Briony Behets, Penne Hackforth-Jones, Wendy Hughes, Sigrid Thornton, Syd Heylen, Shane Porteous, John Waters, John Wood, Ian Smith, Anne Haddy, Tom Oliver, Ken James, Tony Bonner, Maurie Fields, Lucky Grills, Moya O'Sullivan, Val Jellay, Patsy King, Max Cullen, John Jarratt, Noni Hazlehurst, Elspeth Ballantyne, Anne Charleston, Frank Wilson, Tina Bursill, Ray Meagher and Brian Wenzel.
+Don Barker, Gary Day, Dennis Grosvenor and John Stanton all appeared before they were cast as main characters on Homicide.
 After the sudden death of character actor Stewart Ginn in September 1971, Hector Crawford praised his performance in the episode titled "The Word is Progress" as one of the finest dramatic performances to come out of the Crawfords company.

 Featured vehicles

 Vehicles featured through the series included the HG Holden Monaro (base model), which featured until Crawford's contract with Chrysler Australia commenced, with a Holden Kingswood wagon also being featured as the station's general purpose vehicle.
 The Monaro and Kingswood were followed by VH and VJ Valiant Ranger models.
 A short wheelbase FJ40 Toyota Land-cruiser also featured.
-Gary Hogan rode a CB750 motorcycle for most of the series, which replaced a BMW R75 used in earlier episodes.
+Gary Hogan rode a HONDA CB750 motorcycle for most of the series, which replaced a BMW R75 used in earlier episodes.

 During the filming of a pursuit-sequence for episode 36 ("End Of The Road") in August 1971, a police vehicle driven by a principal actor struck and instantly killed a 21 year-old member of the camera crew, Colin Enor (or Ennor/Ennoh) after losing control while negotiating a gravel bend.
 The other crew managed to get out of the way.